EElizondoPereo/git-examle/README.md

 # git-examle
-an example project fro a class
+an example project for a course on DevOps